Judicial Profile: Department 1

 - Judge Austin typically rules from the bench on motions.
 Judge Austin spends a great deal of time and effort analyzing the salient issues and preparing his rulings, and he places great weight on the papers submitted by the parties.
 If a tentative ruling is challenged, Judge Austin requests the parties to specify the issues to be argued when calling to contest the ruling and to limit their arguments at the hearing to those points.

 - Teleconferencing is allowed for case management conferences and O.S.C.s. with prior court approval.
-Judge Austin does not permit teleconferencing for law and motion hearings.
+Judge Austin does permit teleconferencing for law and motion hearings.

 - Motions should be prepared following all applicable rules of court and the Code of Civil Procedure.